 Rose Megan Holme, my only child (pictured) was stillborn.
 Her mother, who has no other children, is still with me.

 Mood disorders generally have a better prognosis than schizophrenia.
-The latter I was labelled with initially at 24.
-After three more descriptions bipolar (1) disorder suits best at the moment.
+The latter I was labelled with originally at 24.
+After three more descriptions bipolar (1) disorder apparently suits best.

-James was my mother's father.
-He was an alcoholic dying prematurely of liver disease.
-I don't remember him.
-"Jim" aside, I see no genetic links for mental illnesses in my wider family.
+James was my mother's father, an alcoholic who died prematurely of a liver disease.
+I've no memory of him, and him aside, I see no genetic links for mental illnesses in my wider family.

 There is a theory that alcoholism can skip a generation, and I wonder if the disease is mood related, but basically I think I had a triggerable predisposition for psychosis, with little genetic bias.